truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/UseAdvancedReplicationSCALE.md

 Turn on SSH service.
 Go to **System Settings > Services** screen, verify the **SSH** service configuration, then enable it.

-## Creating a Basic Advanced Replication Task
+## Creating a Simplified Advanced Replication Task

 To access advanced replication settings, click **Advanced Replication Creation** at the bottom of the first screen of the **Replication Task Wizard**.
 The **Add Replication Task** configuration screen opens.